Key Takeaways

 This was Edison’s first patent.
 Edison was only 22 years old at the time this product was patented.
 The goal of this device was to help legislators record their votes more quickly.
 In order to work, the voting device was connected to a clerk’s desk where names of each legislator were embedded.
 The legislators would then move a switch to ‘yes’ or ‘no,’ which would then send electric currents to the device itself.
 This would help keep track of the votes while also identifying the result.

-If you need help with searching for Thomas Edison patents, you can post your legal need on UpCounsel’s marketplace.
+If you need help with searching how many patents did thomas edison have, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.